$L$-function of noncommutative tori: Abstract

 \section{Abstract}

-We prove a reciprocity relation, which says that an $L$-function of the noncommutative torus with real multiplication coincides with the Hasse-Weil $L$-function of an elliptic curve with complex multiplication.
-Our proof is based on an explicit formula for the Teichm\"uller functor between elliptic curves and noncommutative tori.
-The result entails, that the Cuntz-Krieger algebras are isomorphic to elliptic curves over finite fields.
+We introduce an analog of the $L$-function for noncommutative tori.
+It is proved that such a function coincides with the Hasse-Weil $L$-function of an elliptic curve with complex multiplication.
+As a corollary, one gets a localization formula for the noncommutative tori with real multiplication.